NIFTy-PPL/JAXbind/paper/paper.md

 # Higher Order Derivatives and Linear Functions

-JAX supports higher order derivatives and thus can differentiate a `jvp` or `vjp` with respect to the position at which the Jacobian was taken.
+JAX supports higher order derivatives and can differentiate a `jvp` or `vjp` with respect to the position at which the Jacobian was taken.
-Similar to first derivatives, there is no way for JAX to automatically compute higher derivatives of a general function $f$ that is not natively implemented in JAX.
+Similar to first derivatives, JAX can not automatically compute higher derivatives of a general function $f$ that is not natively implemented in JAX.
 Higher order derivatives would again need to be provided by the user.
-Nevertheless, for many algorithms, first derivatives are sufficient, and higher order derivatives are often not implemented by the high-performance codes, which could be exposed to JAX.
+For many algorithms, first derivatives are sufficient, and higher order derivatives are often not implemented by the high-performance codes.
 Therefore, the current interface of `jax_op` is, for simplicity, restricted to first derivatives.
-In the future, the interface could be expanded if specific use cases require higher order derivatives.
+In the future, the interface could be easily expanded if specific use cases require higher order derivatives.

-In scientific computing, linear functions such as spherical harmonic transformations are frequently encountered.
+In scientific computing, linear functions such as spherical harmonic transformations are widespread.
 If the function $f$ is linear, differentiation becomes much simpler.
-Specifically for a linear $f$, the Jacobian or the pushforward/ `jvp` of $f$ are identical to $f$ itself and are independent from the position at which they were computed.
+Specifically for a linear $f$, the pushforward respectively the `jvp` of $f$ is identical to $f$ itself and independent of the position at which it is computed.
-Expressed in formulas $\partial f(x)(dx) = f(dx)$ if $f$ is linear.
+Expressed in formulas $\partial f(x)(dx) = f(dx)$ if $f$ is linear in $x$.
-Analogously, the pullback/ `vjp` becomes independent of the initial position and is just given by the linear transposed of $f$, thus  $(\partial f(x))^{T}(dy) = f^T(dy)$.
+Analogously, the pullback respectively the `vjp` becomes independent of the initial position and is given by the linear transposed of $f$, thus $(\partial f(x))^{T}(dy) = f^T(dy)$.
 Also, all higher order derivatives can be expressed in terms of $f$ and its transpose.
 To make use of these simplifications, `jax_op` provides a special interface for linear functions, supporting higher order derivatives, only requiring an implementation of the function and its transposed.

 # Acknowledgements